MTD Property Management & Sales logo

 Meet and Interview Prospective Tenants

 We recommend requesting that interested tenants contact you by phone or email to schedule a showing.
-This way you can communicate with the prospective tenant to see if they have a genuine interest in the property.
+This way, you can communicate with the prospective tenant to see if they have a genuine desire for the property.
 At the showing, you can meet with potential tenants in person.

 meet